top of page

 Our Vision

-The CASFER vision is to enable resilient and sustainable food production by developing next generation, modular, distributed, and efficient technology for capturing, recycling, and producing electrified nitrogen-based fertilizers (NBFs).
+CASFER's vision is to enable resilient and sustainable food production by developing next-generation, modular, distributed, and efficient technologies for capturing, recycling, and producing electrified nitrogen-based fertilizers (NBFs) and other plant macronutrients.

 Mission